Aamir-Raza/flask_payment_api/README.md

 Flask Payment Web API
 =====================

 Flask Web API I was asked to create as part of a test, does not include the 'MOD 10 algorithm' check for credit card numbers (assume they are correct for test purposes).
+Written in Python 3.9.

+To run the app, download the files, install the External Libraries listed below (manually or using provided Pipfile), and then run the following command in a shell: `flask run`

 Functions
 ---------